diegojromerolopez/gelidum/README.md

 - [frozendict](https://pypi.org/project/frozendict/)

 ## Roadmap
-- [ ] Freeze only when attributes are modified?
+- [x] Freeze only when attributes are modified?
+  Not exactly but structural sharing is used.
+- [ ] Include immutable collections.
 - [ ] Make some use-cases with threading/async module (i.e. server)